Updated April 20, 2023

 Sometimes, a brand name may not be acceptable in a cultural context and hence likely to fail.
-Colgate launched its toothpaste brand ‘Cue’ in France not knowing it was the name of a popular pornographic magazine.
+Colgate launched its toothpaste brand ‘Cue’ in France, not knowing it was the name of a popular pornographic magazine.

 2. Product development and management

-With a little effort and support from public relations agencies some launch publicity can be obtained in business newspapers and business pages of newspapers.
-Newspapers, radio, television, websites, social media such as Facebook, LinkedIn, Pinterest,Twitter are all useful platforms to launch and popularize products.
+Companies can obtain some launch publicity in business newspapers and pages with a little effort and support from public relations agencies.
+Newspapers, radio, television, websites, and social media such as Facebook, LinkedIn, Pinterest, and Twitter are all useful platforms for launching and popularizing products.

-Participation in trade fairs and events can also boost sales and revenue for companies be it consumer goods, industrial goods, banking and financial services
+Participation in trade fairs and events can also boost sales and revenue for companies, be it consumer goods, industrial goods, banking, and financial services

 4. Sales & Distribution

-In case of perishable products, sufficient care should be taken to ship them in refrigerated containers or those protected from direct sunlight and heat.
+In the case of perishable products, sufficient care should be taken to ship them in refrigerated containers or those protected from direct sunlight and heat.

 6. Standardization and Testing

-The products produced should conform to regulatory standards regarding safety, environmental impact, quality of raw materials used, design and other parameters.
+The products produced should conform to regulatory standards regarding safety, environmental impact, quality of raw materials used, design, and other parameters.